-- a.
-Reasonable deductions due to defects in material or workmanship; - b.
-Claims which the ASPA may have against the Contractor under or in connection with this contract;
+a.
+Reasonable deductions due to defects in material or workmanship;

-- c.
+- b.
+Claims which the ASPA may have against the Contractor under or in connection with this contract; - c.
+Release of payments shall be subjected to the submission of the as-built drawing with the pay application; - c.
 Unless otherwise adjusted, repayment to the ASPA upon demand for overpayment made to the Contractor; and - 1.4.2 Payment for Onsite and Offsite Materials